-As far as a clear-cut winner goes, it’s hard to tell.
-Depending on what you need the round to do, it’ll do it well.
+As far as a clear-cut winner goes…it entirely depends on what you want from the round.

 Target shooting, training, or informal plinking, shooting is just plain fun.

-It can get expensive so this part goes to the 5.56mm.
+It can get expensive so go with 5.56 NATO.

 The .300 BLK’s benefits just aren’t needed when all you’re doing is punching paper.

-Look for bulk cheap 5.56mm and use it and if you feel like you need to, switch to .300 BLK when the time comes.
+Look for bulk cheap 5.56mm and use it.
+You can always switch to .300 BLK when the time comes.

 Your home is your castle and for keeping the peace you should walk softly and carry a rifle.

-.300 BLK and 5.56mm both have their pros and cons in this area and what is best for one person, may not be the best for another.
+.300 BLK and 5.56 both have their pros and cons and what’s best for one person, may not be the best for another.

-Over penetration makes .300 Blackout a very poor choice for anyone living in an apartment, have neighbors close by, or live in a state that restricts access to NFA items like suppressors.
+Over penetration makes .300 BLK a very poor choice for anyone living in an apartment.

-On the other hand, 5.56mm has poor barrier penetration (it will still go through several layers of drywall, but loses effectiveness much faster than .300 BLK), and…well that’s about it.
-For home defense, it is still best to have a short barrel and a suppressor – assuming you live in a state where you can get them and have the desire to do so.
+On the other hand, 5.56 has poor barrier penetration (it will still go through several layers of drywall, but loses effectiveness much faster than .300 BLK).

-With modern bullet designs, the gaps between the killing power of calibers are shrinking.
+With modern bullet designs, the gaps between the power of calibers are shrinking.

-If your quarry will include only small game, predators, or mid-sized deer at ranges inside 100-150 yards then go for the 5.56mm.
-The wide range of factory loading designed for hunting and featuring soft or ballistic polymer pointed rounds, the 5.56mm is a decent pick for hunting at short to mid ranges.
+If your quarry will include only small game, predators, or mid-sized deer at ranges inside 100 to 150-yards then go for the 5.56.

-The extra mass gives more reliable penetration than the 5.56mm and the typical hunting ranges of these animals mean that the slight disadvantage of the trajectory is negligible.
+The extra mass gives more reliable penetration than the 5.56.
+And the typical hunting ranges of these animals mean that the slight disadvantage of the trajectory is negligible.

 Uppers available for cheap online can make your weapons much more versatile.

-Because the .300 BLK is derived from the case of the 5.56mm, all you have to do to switch caliber is to change the barrel.
-In an AR-15 the best way to this is to get another upper receiver.
+Because the .300 BLK is derived from the case of the 5.56, all you have to do to switch caliber is change the barrel.
+In an AR-15 the best way to do this is to get a second upper receiver.

-Keep all your mags, your high-quality bolt, use the lower receiver you have, and take advantage of both cartridges.
+Keep all your mags, high-quality bolt, lower receiver, and take advantage of both cartridges.